Simion Bulgaru

-Simeon Bulgaru (born 26 May 1985) is a Moldovan football manager and former player.
-He is currently the head coach of the Moldova under-18 national team.
+Simion Bulgaru (born 26 May 1985) is a Moldovan football manager and former player.
+He is currently the head coach of the Moldova under-19 national team.

 Club career

 Bulgaru began his career with Zimbru Chișinău.
-After three years with the senior side, he joined to FC Sheriff Tiraspol in January 2007.
+After three years with the senior side, he joined to Sheriff Tiraspol in January 2007.

 After one year with the club in January 2008 transferred from Sheriff Tiraspol to Viborg in the Danish Superliga.
 After two and a half years in Denmark, he was sold to Alania Vladikavkaz from Russia.

 On 27 February 2013, he signed a one-and-a-half-year contract with Volga Nizhny Novgorod.

 International career

 Bulgaru was a member of the Moldova national team from 2007 to 2013.

 Managerial career

 Zimbru Chișinău

-On 10 June 2020, Bulgaru was announced as the new assistant coach of FC Zimbru Chișinău, with Vlad Goian being announced as head coach.
+On 10 June 2020, Bulgaru was announced as the new assistant coach of Zimbru Chișinău, with Vlad Goian being announced as head coach.

 On 16 October 2020, Bulgaru became interim head coach after Vlad Goian left the role.
 Bulgaru resigned from his position and left the club in January 2021.